EpicEric/sandhole/book/src/faq.md

 Websockets are always enabled for HTTP services.

+## Can I expose UDP services (like HTTP/3)?

+No. SSH remote forwarding only supports TCP.

 ## How do I retrieve proxy information for my HTTP service?

 You can use the standard proxy headers set by Sandhole: